 When I am asked this question of “Where are you from?”, I generally start by telling them that I am a Midwesterner since I spent the first 23 years of my life there, which constitutes for over half of my life.
 I was raised there, I attended the University of Wisconsin and lived six years in Chicago, IL, so yes, I consider myself a Midwesterner.
 When this response is followed by a confused look, or one that shows me I have not answered their question, I explain that I was born in Seoul, Korea.
 Sometimes I get more raised eyebrows.
 That is when I realize they want to know why I do not sound like I have been raised by Korean parents.

-I say this with a sweeping generalization because many children, while raised by parents who are non-native American English speakers, have strong native American English accents with no hints of similar accents as their parents.
+I say this with a sweeping generalization because many children, while raised by parents who are non-native American English speakers, have General American English accents with no hints of similar accents as their parents might.
 Children pick up other accents from their environment, from their parents, their surroundings, other kids and radio and t.v.
 Their adaptability helps them adopt both mannerisms and the stress and intonation patterns of those around them.
 That is why learning other languages is so much easier at a young age.

 Sometimes I need to explain that I was adopted by a Caucasian family when I was five months old.
 This response usually seems to satisfy people’s questions, but makes me wonder, why didn’t they just ask one of those questions?
 I think people are often sensitive about offending people of a different race or who have an accent.
 Personally, if I am asked in a nice way, I am happy to proudly tell you about my background.
 But beware, you may get a long answer!